c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 # [Algorithms And Data Structures In Swift](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)

 # 1. [Introduction](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)

+This book it is just for fundamental knowledge about algorithms and data structures.

+# Prerequisites.

+This book is beginner-friendly.
+Prior programming experience may be helpful, but you need not have actually worked with the Swift itself.

+To implement exercises in this book, you will need a Mac.
+You will also need Xcode 9, at least.

+We are going to use modern Swift 4 to implement the source code in this course.

+Swift 4 added some useful enhancements and new features.
+All the samples are compatible with the latest Swift version.
+I am going to update the source code as changes in the language make it necessary.

 # 	* [Why you should learn algorithms](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)
 # 2. [The Big-O Notation](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)
 # 	* [Constant Time Complexity](https://github.com/c4arl0s/AlgorithmsAndDataStructuresInSwift#algorithms-and-data-structures-in-swift)